Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Romantic Fantasy: Romantic relationships play a primary role in driving or shaping the narrative.

-Examples: The Shape of Water, Love and Monsters, House of Earth and Blood
+Examples: The Shape of Water, Love and Monsters, House of Earth and Blood, Stardust, The Princess Bride, Beauty and the Beast

 Urban Fantasy: Set in a contemporary (or near contemporary) urban setting, but featuring fantastical elements (creatures, magic, etc).